God is indebted to no one. 10:40-42

 v42.
 Jesus now completes his comparison, although in a slightly lateral way.
 To receive the apostles and their message is to receive the reward of eternal life.
 Jesus uses the more general term "disciple", rather than "apostle", reminding us that although we may not specifically be "the sent ones", all Jesus' followers are responsible for the communication of the gospel.
 He uses the intimate term "little ones" for his disciples.
 Although the term is often applied to socially disadvantaged people, Jesus uses it exclusively of his followers, those who are "the insignificant ones."
 The offer of "a cup of cold water" may seem like an act of charity which brings a spiritual reward, yet the context works against such a view.
 The offer of a drink of water images the acceptance of a disciple and by implication the acceptance of their message.
 A person who receives a disciple and their message "will certainly not lose their reward."

 In the town there is a small Anglican church clad with farm-shed metal siding.
 The old weatherboards have long since disappeared.
-I think they hold services there once a month these days.
+They hold services there once a month these days.

 Over twenty years ago I was involved in a mission in the Parish of Nowra and we went out to Nerriga for a Sunday afternoon mission meeting.
 I well remember that on this particular Sunday the church was full.
 I suppose it was quite an event for the community.
-On the Saturday evening we were billeted out with local farmers.
-I was quite taken by the lack of facilities these people lived with.
+Arriving at Nerriga on Saturday afternoon we were billeted out with local farmers.
+I was quite taken by the lack of facilities these folk had to cope with.
 The portable out-house was quite a feature.
-When the hole filled up, they dug a new hole and carried the out-house to its new position.
-It really was very primitive.
+When the hole filled up they dug a new hole and carried the out-house to its new position.

 This simple farming community accepted our presence in their town.
 They put us up in their homes and they came out on the Sunday afternoon to hear what we had to say.
 I don't remember if anyone made an overt commitment to Christ.
 Jesus' promise of eternal life is not dependent on walking the aisle, rather, it is dependent on welcoming the messenger and the message.
 They certainly welcomed the messengers and I hope they welcomed the message.
 If they did, eternity is theirs; it's as simple as that.